-The Manor has in place appropriate safeguarding policies, procedures and responses for children who go missing from education, particularly on repeat occasions.
+The Manor has in place appropriate safeguarding policies, procedures and responses for children who go missing from education, particularly on repeat occasions, to help prevent the risk of them going missing in the future.
 All staff are alert to signs to look out for and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.
+The Manor closely monitors attendance to provide early help to children and families when problems are first emerging.
+We will also support in cases where children are known to local authority children's social care and need a social worker (such as on a child in need or child protection plan, or as a looked after child), where going missing from education may increase known safeguarding risks within the family or in the community.